 but I did enjoy this reunion with an old girl friend.

 Contrary to popular belief, Scoliosis is not the general who stood up to Caesar as he crossed the Rubicon, but a condition I've had most of my life more commonly known as curvature of the spine.

 For the most part my Scoliosis never bothered me.
-It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless things that interfered with my love life.
+It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless fucked up things about me interfered with my love life.
 But in the era of the Nouveau Old, Formerly Cute, something has changed.

 That is, I'm getting shorter.
 Lots shorter.

 It began some years ago when people started admonishing me to "Stand up straight."

 "I am standing up straight!"
 I would protest.

 "I don't know" said just about everyone I encountered in the course of a day including total strangers in a hurry, "but I don't think standing up straight involves your chin getting up close and personal with your crotch."